cuylerstuwe/ThumbWork/README.md

 - **Good** 👍
 - **Not Good** 👎

-*Other platforms also encourage some users to wax poetic on their soapbox, writing an entire essay about how they were wronged.*
+*Other platforms also encourage some users to wax poetic on their soapbox, writing an entire essay about how they were wronged.
+It's almost as though they're sipping fine wine and asking you to smell the bouquet.*

 ThumbWork will allow **only 80 characters per review**, encouraging reviews that are quick to write and easy to skim.
 A positive side effect of their short length is that they will be very easy to embed in various locations.